top of page

 Cruising speed: 20–22 mph with some stretches above 22 mph

 Cyclists prepping for road or criterium races rely on very fast, "attacking" group rides for training.
 This is not that ride.
 While faster than group B, the goal is fast but steady.
 Like in a team time trial, the hope is to bring everyone home—not to splinter the group with green-light sprints or hero pulls.
-Riders need experience with pack riding and paceline rotation.
-At the same time, we welcome the fit rider with limited experience who wants to test themselves.
+Experience with pack riding and paceline rotation is a prerequisite.
+However, we welcome the fit rider with limited experience who wants to test themselves.
 Observe the remarks, "Keep a Consistent Speed," under Road Etiquette.

 Group B

-Cruising speed: 17–19 mph with a few stretches at 20 mph
+Cruising speed: 17–18 mph with occasional faster stretches

-Emphasis here is to keep together and have fun.
+We ride for fun as well as fitness.
 Group riding experience is recommended but not necessary.
-Group B is perfect for cyclists who aren’t ready or interested in the high speeds and pressure of Group A. It's also perfect for advanced riders who want a slower ride due to fatigue, tapering for an upcoming event, or introducing someone to our group.
-Leaders will make sure the advertised pace is kept and the group waits for anyone falling off the back.
+Group B is perfect for cyclists who aren’t ready or interested in the high speeds and pressure of Group A. Leaders will make sure the advertised pace is kept; the group generally waits for those falling off the back.
 Others should assist in controlling the pace.
-If you choose Group B, don't try to speed things up if you begin to feel better than you did at the start.
-(Next time, less coffee?)
+While this group suits advanced riders who want a slower ride due to fatigue, we caution such "A" riders to not speed things up if your energy returns mid-ride.
+Respect the vibe!

 Group C